Top things to know:

 Different birth control methods may affect the heaviness of your period

-Your period is a normal and healthy part of the menstrual cycle.
-It is the shedding of the endometrium (the lining of the uterus) that grows each cycle to support a potential pregnancy.
+Your period is the shedding of the endometrium (the lining of the uterus) that grows each cycle to support a potential pregnancy.
 The first day of your period is the first day of your menstrual cycle.

 Changes to your period